Mimosa Cake with Mascarpone: the special and spectacular dessert for your special occasions.

 Preparation of Mimosa Cake with Mascarpone

-• Beat the egg yolks with the sugar (1) until you obtain a light and fluffy mixture (2).
-Whip the egg whites to stiff peaks (3) and then add them to the egg cream (4).
+• Beat the egg yolks with the sugar (1) until you get a light and fluffy mixture (2).
+Beat the egg whites to stiff peaks (3) and then add them to the egg cream (4).

 mimosa cake with berries c1

 • Add the sifted flour and the packet of vanillin (5).
-Mix the ingredients well, with a constant movement from bottom to top (6).
+Mix the ingredients well with a consistent motion from bottom to top (6).

-Finally, pour the mixture into a well-greased and floured baking pan (7) and bake at 350°F for 20-25 minutes.
+Finally, pour the mixture into a well-buttered and floured cake pan (7) and bake at 356°F for 20-25 minutes.

 mimosa cake with mascarpone c2

 • Boil the milk.
-Beat the egg yolks with the sugar (8), then add the sifted flour and the vanillin (9), and gradually the boiling milk (10).
-Put the cream back on the stove and let it boil for a few minutes, stirring constantly until the pastry cream thickens.
+Beat the egg yolks with the sugar (8), then add the sifted flour and the vanillin (9) and gradually the boiling milk (10).
+Put the cream back on the heat and let it boil for a few minutes, stirring continuously until the pastry cream has thickened.

 Let the cream cool (11).

-• Separately beat the mascarpone in a bowl and add the pastry cream, little by little.
-Then gently heat the mascarpone cream just for a few minutes.
+• Separately beat the mascarpone in a bowl and add the pastry cream little by little.
+Then pass the mascarpone cream briefly over the heat, just for a few minutes.

 • Proceed to assemble the cake by cutting off the top of the sponge cake and setting it aside.

-Lightly moisten the base and the underside of the cake top with a syrup made from water and sugar, previously heated.
-Then fill the cake base with the mascarpone cream and close with the top.
+Lightly soak the base and the underside of the cake lid with a syrup made of water and sugar, previously heated.
+Then, fill the cake base with mascarpone cream and close it with the lid.

 Use a spatula to cover the cake with the remaining mascarpone cream and decorate it with the mimosa crumbs.

-Place the Mimosa Cake with Mascarpone in the refrigerator until ready to serve.
+Place the mimosa cake with mascarpone in the refrigerator until serving time.

 Storage

-To best preserve the Mimosa Cake with Mascarpone and maintain its freshness and flavor, I recommend storing it in the refrigerator, preferably in a suitable container.
+To best preserve the Mimosa Cake with Mascarpone and maintain its freshness and flavor, I recommend storing it in the refrigerator, preferably in a special container.
 Consume it within 2-3 days.

 Related Recipes